How Does an SSD Work? An In-Depth Look at Solid State Drives

 At the core of NAND flash are memory cells, which store data in binary form—bits.
 Each bit is either a 0 or a 1, and the arrangement of these bits creates the data that you save on your drive.

-A standard SSD stores data in different types of memory cells:
+A standard SSD works by storing data in different types of memory cells:

 1. SLC (Single-Level Cell): Stores 1 bit per cell (0 or 1).
 This is the fastest and most durable but also the most expensive.